 You can ask your veterinarian or animal health technician to show you how to cut your cat’s nails.

 • Press lightly on the pads of the paws to make the nails come out.

 • Cut the transluscent part of the nail which does not contain veins, not the pink part which is called the pulp.
 The pulp grows slightly along with the transluscent part and will cause severe pain to your cat if it is cut.
 Nail trimming is a necessary precaution that is not painful for your pet.
 By cutting your cat’s nails twice monthly, there is less chance of the cat hurting someone or damaging your furniture.

-Another alternative that is strongly recommended by veterinarians is Soft Paws.
+Another alternative that is strongly recommended by veterinarians is nail caps.
 These are soft plastic nails that are glued onto the cat’s nails.
-This procedure can be done in a veterinary clinic by a technician or by yourself at home.The Soft Paws do not interfere with the cat’s ability to extract and retract its nails nor with the natural growth of its nails.
+This procedure can be done in a veterinary clinic by a technician or by yourself at home.The nail caps do not interfere with the cat’s ability to extract and retract its nails nor with the natural growth of its nails.
 They will eventually fall off as the cat’s nails grow and would need to be replaced every six to twelve weeks.
-The Soft Paws are totally harmless and non-toxic.
+They are totally harmless and non-toxic.
 The glue that is used to apply them is the same type of glue that veterinarians use during surgical procedures.